ACPA Emerging Scholars

 1. Letter of interest that includes the following:

-How your scholarly interests and trajectory align with those found in ACPA’s A Bold Vision Forward: A Framework for the Strategic Imperative for Racial Justice and Decolonization.
+- An explanation of how your scholarly interests and trajectory align with those found in ACPA’s A Bold Vision Forward: A Framework for the Strategic Imperative for Racial Justice and Decolonization.

-• If selected, serve as designated Scholar-in-Residence (minimum one-year term) for an ACPA Commission, Coalition, or other formally constituted group.
+- If selected, serve as designated Scholar-in-Residence (minimum one-year term) for an ACPA Commission, Coalition, or other formally constituted group.

-• Submit a scholarly piece to Developments.
-[MOU2]
+- Submit a scholarly piece to Developments.

-• Other (to be proposed by the candidate) that will advance ACPA’s mission, vision, values, or Strategic Imperative and is consistent with the applicant’s scholarly agenda.
+- Other (to be proposed by the candidate) that will advance ACPA’s mission, vision, values, or Strategic Imperative and is consistent with the applicant’s scholarly agenda.
 Applicants should describe the proposed commitment in sufficient detail to foster understanding of its content and scope during the ACPA Emerging Scholar-Designee review and selection processes.

 2. Current CV

-• A description of the proposed research project (including description of methodology and methods), and how the study advances the applicant’s broader research agenda.
+- A description of the proposed research project (including description of methodology and methods), how the study advances the applicant’s broader research agenda, and how the research supports the Strategic Imperative for Racial Justice and Decolonization.

-• A proposed time frame (ordinarily, no longer than the designee’s two-year term as ACPA Emerging Scholar-Designee).
+- A proposed time frame (ordinarily, no longer than the designee’s two-year term as ACPA Emerging Scholar-Designee).

 current Emerging Scholar Designees